 - Get a consultation to evaluate the scope of the project.

 - Review a booklet of colors and stamping designs to create a custom plan for your stamped concrete.

 Slate stamped concrete looks similar to slate tile, but nothing matches true slate precisely.
 With that in mind, stamped concrete costs significantly less than natural slate, and it offers more design customization.
-If you choose natural slate tile, you’re going to pay more for a narrowed set of options.
+If you choose natural slate tile, you’re going to pay more for a narrower set of options.
 Not only will the materials cost more, but the installation will also be more meticulous.

 Slate is far from the only design option for stamped concrete.
-Many homeowners choose stamped concrete designs that look like brick pavers, tile, cobblestone and other materials.
+Many homeowners choose stamped concrete designs that look like brick pavers, tile, cobblestone, and other materials.
 Want a brick pattern in slate colors?
 We can make it happen.
 Want concrete that beautifully matches your siding?
 We can do that too.
 There is no limit to the possibilities with stamped concrete.

-Schedule a Stamped Concrete Quote from N&M Restoration
+Schedule a Quote from N&M Restoration

 If you’re interested in getting slate stamped concrete in Michigan, N&M Restoration is here to help.
 We specialize in paving and residential concrete, including stamped concrete, exposed aggregate concrete, concrete overlays, and more.
 Reach out to (248) 924-9798 to schedule your in-person consultation.